Reassessing Code Authorship Attribution in the Era of Language Models: Introduction

 As such, in this paper, we carry out the first comprehensive, large-scale empirical study applying LMs to the task of CAA, with the intent of examining in what settings LMs excel at the task, their limitations across datasets of varying code composition, and their robustness to adversarial code transformations.
 Additionally, we aim to gain a better understanding of \textit{why} we observe the model performance reported in our study through an in-depth analysis of LM behavior using machine learning interpretability techniques.

 Our study context encompasses 12K code snippets gathered from six different sources, one of which is a novel dataset not explored in prior work.
 These datasets are highly diverse in terms of coding styles, with contributions from 463 developers.
 We fine-tune two larger code \LLMsS{}, \CodeLlama{}~\cite{codellama} and \DeepSeek{}~\cite{deepseekcoder}, and five smaller code \LLMsS{} including \CodeBERT{}~\cite{codebert}, \ContraC{}~\cite{contrabert}, \ContraG{}~\cite{contrabert}, \GraphCodeBERT{}~\cite{graphcodebert} and \UnixCoder{}~\cite{unixcoder}, and evaluate their effectiveness in CAA across our studied datasets.
 More importantly, we also study the robustness of these models to adversarial attacks, by applying carefully crafted code perturbations to our dataset samples that have been shown effective at deceiving prior work.
 Finally, we conduct both qualitative and quantitative analysis by adapting well-known interpretability technique to our model and problem context in order to better understand \textit{why} we observe the model performance captured in our study.
 Our analysis captures several significant findings that further our understanding of how \LLMsS{} for code perform when tasked with tasks related to code stylometry, and point toward important directions for future investigation.
-The key findings from our study are as follows~\footnote{Note that this paper is a significant extension of a prior SRC paper~\cite{atish:src} (anonymized for double blind)}:
+The key findings from our study are as follows: